gofynd/fdk-client-golang/documentation/APPLICATION.md

-You can get the ids of all the followed Product, Brand and Collections.
+You can get the IDs of all the followed Products, Brands and Collections.
 Pass collection_type as query parameter to fetch specific Ids

 *Success Response:*

-The response object.
-See example below or refer `FollowIdsResponse` for details
+Success.
+Returns the IDs of all the Products, Brands and Collections which were followed.
+Check the example shown below or refer `FollowIdsResponse` for more details.

 Schema: `FollowIdsResponse`